 The ability to precisely place a donor atom in silicon means that it should be possible to insert a second donor atom just far enough away, in the "Goldilocks" zone where communication is neither lost through distance nor muffled by too-close proximity.
 Sandia will try to do this later this year, said lead researcher Meenakshi Singh, a postdoctoral fellow.
 Qubits "talking" to each other are the basis of quantum computing circuits.

 The successful Sandia first step, reported in Applied Physics Letters, makes use of electromagnetic forces provided by a neighboring quantum dot pre-embedded in the silicon.
-The quantum dot—itself a tiny sea of electrons—contains a variety of and operates like a transistor to block or pass the qubit.
+The quantum dot—itself a tiny sea of electrons—contains a variety of energy levels and operates like a transistor to block or pass the qubit.

 To read more, click here.